botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SSRF redirect_uris

 >POST request to register data to the clien application with redirect URL endpoint in JSON body.
 Provide a redirect_uris array containing an arbitrary whitelist of callback URIs.
+Observe the redirect_uri.

 ```html
 POST /reg HTTP/1.1